duneaught/diversitymod/README.md

 The Diversity Mod Program
 -------------------------

 The Diversity Mod program generates and installs mod files when you click "Start Diversity Mod".
+Then it restarts The Binding of Isaac: Rebirth game.

 Characters are assigned random starting items based on a user provided seed.
 If no seed is provided, a random seed will be generated.